chrisguest75/shell_examples/49_brew/README.md

 # we can audit it (downloads and installs some tooling)
 brew audit --new git-activity

+# NOTE: this will print out the hash it you change the release bin
+brew install --build-from-source --verbose --debug git-activity

 # this is failing

-brew install --debug git-activity brew install --interactive --debug git-activity brew install --build-from-source --verbose --debug git-activity
+brew install --debug git-activity brew install --interactive --debug git-activity

 # test install
  ./git-activity.sh --path=$(git root)